Meiwang1248/FirebaseFor5520/README.md

 # FirebaseFor5520
 ## This is the repository for a group project of CS5520-Mobile Application Development.
-Project name: Monster Math for Kids
+Project name: Stick It to Them
 Group members: Zixuan Xu, Shuwei Wang, Yu Tang, Sheng Liu